headwinds/clojure-shed/docs/learning_clojurescript.md

 $ lein run
 ```

-You should see this screen in your browser:
+We should see this screen in your browser:

 Open the browser to http://localhost:3000